NicVanZuylen/Overscoped-Cosmosis/README.md

-# Overscoped
+# Cosmosis
-Game project repository of Team Overscoped.
+Game repository for Cosmosis.
+Developed by Team Overscoped.